katiewrennhansen/healthy-plate/README.md

 # Healthy Plate
-Search for a food item and learn it's history and nutrition information as well as recipes you can prepare in your own home
+Search for a food item and learn its history and nutrition information as well as recipes you can prepare in your own home

 ## Motivation